DBInstance

 boolean

-A value that indicates whether to enable Performance Insights for the DB
+Specifies whether to enable Performance Insights for the DB instance.
+For

 in the Amazon RDS User Guide.